varnsen-net/nfl-modeling/README.md

 Welcome to the repo for SWIFT, a machine learning model to predict NFL outcomes.

 ## Description
 SWIFT is a model designed to output well-calibrated probabilities for NFL games.
-It's still in the very early stages of development, so many things are still missing.
+It's still in the very early stages of development.
+Many features are still missing.

-Current status: can train a baseline and advanced model and record various scoring metrics for each run.
+Current status: trains a LightGBM classifier and tunes hyperparameters with the hyperopt library.

 ## Getting started
 Simply `bash setup.sh` and you're off to the races!

-After training, you can view model scores in `./data/results`
+After training, you can view model scores in `/data/results`

 ## Current engineered features
 - home/away rest